IestynGage/JavaWordCounter/README.md

  >

  # What Counts as a single word?
- All words, words with hyphens `-` , words with Apostrophe `'s` , plain numbers, numbers with decimal and money.
+ All words, words with hyphens `-` , words with Apostrophe s `'s` , plain numbers, numbers with decimal, money and dates.
 Below is table to demonstrate few examples
 String         | Counts as
 ------------   | -------------